Reviews You Can Rely On

 Ease of Assembly

-The FrontLoader is shipped fully assembled.
+The FrontLoader ships fully assembled.
 The only setup involved is placing the rack on your roof for attachment to the crossbars.
-The model does not come with lock cores installed so if you choose to use the security system you will need to install Yakima lock cores which are a one-time job that takes about 5 minutes.
+The model does not have lock cores installed, so if you choose to use them, you must install Yakima branded lock cores.
+This is a one-time job that takes about 5 minutes.

 Security

-As mentioned above the FrontLoader doesn't come with lock cores.
-To secure the rack and make the included cable lock functional you will need to purchase lock cores from Yakima.
-Two cores are required, one for the front crossbar clamp which secures the rack to your vehicle, and one for the cable lock that extends from the lower wheel clamp bar.
-We like the cable lock system, but the cable is not that long so it can't be used to loop through wheels like the cable on the Kuat Trio.
+Since the FrontLoader doesn't come with lock cores, securing your bike to the rack doesn't enhance its security much.
+Securing the rack to your vehicle is an important step in keeping your bike secure and ensuring your rack doesn't disappear.
+Two lock cores are required: one for the front crossbar clamp, which secures the rack to your vehicle, and one for the cable lock that extends from the lower wheel clamp bar.
+We like the cable lock system, but the cable isn't long enough to loop through wheels like the cable on the Kuat Trio.

 yakima front loader - the yakima frontloader comes with cables and provisions to lock the...